sengokyu/zipcode-ja-s/README.md

 ## Preface

-The zipcode-ja package provided very huge object which includes all postal code in Japan.
+The zipcode-ja package provide simple useful very huge object which includes all postal codes in Japan.

 This program makes the huge object split into many JSON files.